josue-rojas/Calendar-TTP/README.md

 - Switch between months
 - Week or day view
 - Handle events spanning multiple days
-- Handle too many events to fit in your box UI on a given day.
+- ~~Handle too many events to fit in your box UI on a given day.~~ (kinda done?)
-- You should be able to update/delete events.
-How you implement this UX is up to you.
+- ~~You should be able to update/delete events.
+How you implement this UX is up to you.~~
 - ~~The UI should have 5 rows of 7 boxes with the correct date on the correct days.~~